Benefits of Candidates having a Good Impression of your Company

 Remember, negative impressions last a lot longer than positive ones.

 It only takes a few minutes to treat someone fairly.
-We are a Consultancy that speak to hundreds of candidates about new roles continually, it never ceases to surprise and disappoint us how often a candidate will turn down the opportunity to even interview with a company because they have “heard bad things” about them and how they treat people.
+ATR is a Recruitment Agency and we speak to hundreds of candidates about new roles continually, it never ceases to surprise and disappoint us how often a candidate will turn down the opportunity to even interview with a company because they have “heard bad things” about them and how they treat people.
 This means that the company is losing the opportunity to hire the best people in the market, because of reputational damage.

 If you have any questions regarding this article or require further information about our Sales Consultancy Practice, please call us on 0844 2577 888.